 Weir’s cushion rust (Chrysomyxa weirii) is found in eastern and western regions of the United States.
-It can infect most spruce species, but it is most commonly found on Colorado blue spruce.
+It can infect most spruce species, but it is most commonly found on Serbian and Colorado blue spruce.
 Unlike other rusts that we find on spruce in Michigan, Weir’s cushion rust does not have an alternative host.
 This means the fungus can complete its entire life cycle on spruce.
 The fungus overwinters in needles infected during the previous growing season.

 Last summer and fall, needles on last year’s shoots developed yellow spots or bands as a result of the disease.
 These spots and bands may intensify to give the tree a greenish-gold appearance during the spring, and tiny, blister-like pustules develop in the yellow areas.
 At bud break the blisters burst, releasing yellow-orange spores.
 Wind and splashing rain spread these spores to the emerging needles on the same or adjacent trees.
 The infection period can continue for two to three weeks and the infection rate increases with high moisture.
 Newly infected needles harbor the rust fungus until bud break the next year, when again blisters containing spores develop, completing the fungal life cycle.
 Infected needles continue to yellow, turn brown and fall off as spring and summer progress.
 Spores are not produced on dead needles.